 What Putney found was disheartening for their old skipper and trainer.
 The graves were unkept and overgrown with weeds and other plants.
 The sacrifices of these canine Marines who paved the way for dogs to serve in every conflict since World War II seemed completely forgotten.

-Putney was able to raise funds to restore the War Dogs Cemetery and build a monument to all military working dogs -- past, present and future.
+Putney raised funds to restore the National War Dog Cemetery and build a monument to all military working dogs -- past, present and future.